1. Home

 Group E

-Teams: Curacao, Ecuador, Germany and Ivory Coast.
+Teams: Curacao, Ecuador, Germany, and the Ivory Coast.

 Ecuador looked to be one of the most solid sides during their group games at the last World Cup finals, but came a cropper against the physicality of Senegal to lose 2-1 and exit the tournament.